srheegit/Analysis-of-Emerging-Technologies-in-Industry/README.md

-# DataAnalysisVisualization
+# Data Analysis/Visualization
-Data analysis/visualization of survey responses from software developers, as part of IBM Data Analysis Professional Certificate
+Data analysis/visualization of survey responses from software developers, as part of IBM Data Analysis Professional Certificate.